yourWaifu/sleepy-discord/source/documentation.html.md

 SLEEPY_USE_HARD_CODED_GATEWAY
 -DSLEEPY_USE_HARD_CODED_GATEWAY
 ```
-This makes Sleepy Discord skip connecting to ``api/gateway`` to get the gateway and instead it use the gateway that is hard coded into Sleepy Discord.
+This makes Sleepy Discord skip connecting to ``api/gateway`` to get the gateway and instead it uses the gateway that is hard coded into Sleepy Discord.